devhik0/dialer/README.md

-## Some dialer phone app with next and gql
+## Some dialer phone app with next and cms